Simplified or Summary Probate for Small Estates

 - Property held in a trust

-- Property held in joint tenancy with right of survivorship, such as a home owned jointly by married spouses.
-The home now transfers to the surviving spouse.
+- Property held in joint tenancy with the right of survivorship, such as a home owned jointly by married spouses.
+The home now transfers to the surviving spouse

 - Life insurance policies and death benefits that go directly to a named beneficiary

-- Payable on death accounts that can be retirement accounts or bank accounts
+- Payable on death accounts with a financial institution, including retirement or bank accounts

 Determining Property Value

-How will you determine the value of the property to see if it exceeds the estate limit?
-You can try:
+How will you value the property to determine whether it exceeds the statutory limit for a small estate procedure?
+You can try the following:

-- Review your state's laws about what is included in a small estate
+- Review your state's laws to determine what's included in a small estate

 - Create a list of the decedent's property and assets

-- Remove from that list any assets that pass to the heirs and beneficiaries by will and by TODD or POD or payable directly to beneficiaries
+- Remove from that list any expenses, such as legal and funeral expenses, and assets that pass to the heirs and beneficiaries by TODD or POD or payable directly to beneficiaries

 - Determine the value of remaining assets in their current condition

-- Total up the value of the estate assets
+- Total the value of the estate assets

 Getting Started: The Summary Probate Process

-Although states may have different requirements for the summary probate process, there are common steps that most states require.
+Although states have different requirements for the summary probate process, there are similarities.

-The petition should indicate the amount of the estate and a statement on how it meets the limit to qualify for summary probate under state law.
+The petition should indicate the amount of the estate.
+The petition must outline how the estate meets the limit to qualify for summary probate under state law.
 If there's a will related to the estate, the petition should also show that the will is valid.
-You will need to submit supporting documents with the petition, including a copy of the death certificate, a copy of the will, a list of heirs, and estate assets.
+You will need to submit supporting documentation with the petition.
+These documents can include:

-After the petition for summary probate is submitted, the summary probate process goes into a waiting period, which gives creditors an opportunity to file a claim against the petitioner.
-This period for summary probate usually lasts a month or two, which is much shorter than the regular probate.
+After submitting the petition for summary probate, the process goes into a waiting period.
+This period allows creditors to file a claim against the petitioner.
+The period for summary probate usually lasts a month or two.
+This is much shorter than the regular probate process.

 Uniform Probate Code on Simplified Probate

-Some states have adopted the Uniform Probate Code (UPC) provisions for a simplified probate process.
-Under the UPC, there are two different methods for simplified probate: (1) affidavit to collect the property and (2) summary administration.
+Several states have adopted the Uniform Probate Code (UPC) provisions for a simplified probate process.
+Under the UPC, there are two different methods for simplified probate:

 In the affidavit procedure, the beneficiaries can use a simple affidavit to claim the assets.
 All beneficiaries must sign the affidavit under oath.
 There must be no legal disputes regarding the collection of the property.
-Otherwise, the probate court will need to hold a hearing to resolve the disputes.
+Otherwise, the probate court must hold a hearing to resolve the conflicts.

 Summary administration refers to the procedure for small estates.
-If the estate is within that limit, the executor may distribute the assets to the entitled beneficiaries.
-(If there's no will, the state intestate succession law will determine what types of assets are transferrable to the heirs.)
+If the estate is within that limit, the executor may distribute the assets to beneficiaries.
+If there's no will, intestate succession law will determine what types of assets are transferrable to the heirs.